mouhebab/ANN-Handwritten-Digits-Recognition/README.md

 # Handwritten-Digits-Recognition
-This code allows the recognition of handwritten digits using the tensorflow, keras, numpy, scikit-learn, matplotlib libraries
+This model allow the recognition of handwritten digits using the tensorflow, keras, numpy, scikit-learn, matplotlib libraries